 • A copy of Final Draft screenwriting software

-• Ongoing mentorship from WeScreenplay team including an initial phone call, guidance for drafting query letters, research methods for finding the right representation, prep before big meetings, and strategic planning for career next steps.
+• Guidance for drafting query letters, research methods for finding the right representation, and insight for career next steps.

 "Speaking with a literary manager was the most beneficial to my career development at this stage.
 However, pitching myself over and over to executives is a close second."